Tumbbad: Plot

 Vinayak burns the woman, and keeps traveling from Pune to Tumbbad to retrieve more coins, selling them to his friend and moneylender Raghav, who wonders about the source of Vinayak's newfound wealth.
-He follows Vinayak to Tumbbad, who tricks him into entering the goddess' womb with a dough doll.
-Hastar attacks Raghav, and Vinayak burns him to end his suffering.
+He follows Vinayak to Tumbbad, who tricks him into entering the goddess' womb.
+Raghav picks up a dough doll kept as a bait inside a container, causing Hastar to attack Raghav, fusing him to the walls of the womb.
+Upon seeing Raghav's mutilated and grotesque condition, Vinayak burns him to end his suffering.

 In 1947, Vinayak is consumed by greed and decadence, and faces a deteriorating family life.
 He trains his son Pandurang to retrieve Hastar's coins and takes him to Tumbbad, warning him not to bring a dough doll for the practice.
 Pandurang brings it anyway, and Hastar attacks them, but they both narrowly manage to escape.
 Vinayak later learns that Sarkar's mansion was appropriated by the newly formed government of independent India.
 He goes back to Tumbbad, hoping to secure as much gold as possible before he loses the mansion.
 Pandurang suggests stealing Hastar's entire loincloth, and tries luring him with multiple dough dolls.
 However, Hastar multiplies into many clones inside the womb, trapping them.
-As a last resort, Vinayak ties the dolls around him and faces the attack of Hastar and his clones, allowing Pandurang to escape.
-Once outside the womb, Pandurang encounters Vinayak, now cursed, who offers him Hastar's loincloth.
+As a last resort, Vinayak ties the dolls around himself and faces the attack of Hastar and his clones, allowing Pandurang to escape.
+Once outside the womb, Pandurang encounters Vinayak, now cursed like the old woman, who offers him Hastar's loincloth.
 Pandurang refuses, and after putting him to sleep by invoking Hastar's name, burns him and leaves Tumbbad.